Beta8397/virtual_robot/README.md

 LOG OF CHANGES

+CHANGES 8/26/2022
+    Rumble and LED capability added to the Virtual Gamepad, thanks to Alan Smith, FTC 16072.
+Also, fixed the invert method for 1x1 and 2x2 matrices in MatrixF, now that the corresponding bug has been fixed in the FTC SDK.

 CHANGES 10/16/2021
     Implemented the Freight Frenzy game, and FreightBot robot configuration.
 The NoGame simulation is still available,